CSCS cards explained: which card do tradespeople need?

 Cost of acquiring a CSCS card

 The CSCS card fee is £36, with the CITB test priced around £22.50.
 These costs are a small investment for accessibility to a vast number of sites across the country.
+Given the potential earnings on a construction site, the expense of obtaining a CSCS card is minimal.
+For example, a skilled worker on a site in London might earn between £150 and £200 a day, making the card's cost equivalent to a fraction of a day's wages.

 Renewal process

 CSCS cards are valid for five years.
 Renew your card by re-taking the CITB test and verifying continued qualifications if required.
 Neglecting to renew can result in site entry refusal and potential loss of earnings.
+It's advisable to begin the renewal process a few months before the expiry to ensure continuity in your ability to work.
+Many tradespeople set reminders or check for upcoming expiry dates to avoid any unforeseen disruptions in their work schedule.

 The consequences of arriving on site without a CSCS card

 Failing to present a valid CSCS card upon arrival at a construction site generally leads to denial of access.
 This outcome not only disrupts your work schedule but may also result in a financial loss for the day.
+If site managers cannot verify your credentials, they are likely to prioritise safety and compliance, meaning you could miss out on valuable work opportunities.
+This situation can also damage your reputation with contractors and site managers, potentially affecting future job prospects.

 Industry-specific certification cards